octobercms/docs/help-console.md

     php artisan october:up

-<a name="console-install"></a>
+<a name="console-updating" class="anchor" href="#console-updating"></a>
 ## Console updating

-#### Updating October via Composer

-This will connect to the repository and pull updates for the core and any other composer installed packages.
+There are two ways to update October - via Composer and via the Update Gateway.
+Updating October via Composer will connect to the repository and pull updates for the core and any other composer installed packages.

     composer update

-#### Updating October via the Update Gateway

-This will connect to the October gateway and update the core and all installed plugins.
+Updating October via the Update Gateway will connect to the October gateway and update the core and all installed plugins.

     php artisan october:update

-<a name="utility"></a>
+<a name="utility-commands" class="anchor" href="#utility-commands"></a>
 ## Utility commands

-#### Clear cache folders
+October includes a number of Artisan utility commands.

-This will clear the application, twig and combiner cache directories.
+`cache:clear` - clears the application, twig and combiner cache directories.
+Example:

     php artisan cache:clear

-#### Updating all plugins

-This will update all installed plugins.
+`october:up` - updates all installed plugins.

     php artisan october:up

-#### Installing a plugin

-This will download and install the plugin called `AuthorName.PluginName`.
+`plugin:install` - downloads and installs the plugin by its name.
+The next example will install a plugin called **AuthorName.PluginName**.
+Note that your installation should be bound to a project in order to use this command.
+You can create projects on October website, in the [Account / Projects](https://octobercms.com/account/projects) section.

     php artisan plugin:install AuthorName.PluginName

-#### Removing a plugin

-This will destroy the plugin's database entries and delete the plugin files from the filesystem.
+`plugin:uninstall` - destroys the plugin's database entries and deletes the plugin files from the filesystem.

     php artisan plugin:uninstall AuthorName.PluginName

-#### Update a single plugin

-Useful for development, this will update a single plugin.
+`plugin:update` - updates a single plugin.
+This command is useful for development.

     php artisan plugin:update AuthorName.PluginName

-<a name="scaffolding"></a>
+<a name="scaffolding-commands" class="anchor" href="#scaffolding-commands"></a>
 ## Scaffolding commands

-#### Create a new plugin
+Use the scaffolding commands to speed up the development process.

-This will generate a plugin folder and basic files for a plugin named `Foo.Bar`
+`create:plugin` - generates a plugin folder and basic files for the plugin.
+The parameter specifies the author and plugin name.

     php artisan create:plugin Foo.Bar

-#### Create a new component

-This will generate a component class and default view for a component named `Post`
+`create:component` - creates a new component class and the default component view.
+The first parameter specifies the author and plugin name.
+The second parameter specifies the component class name.

     php artisan create:component Foo.Bar Post

-#### Create a new model

-This will generate the files needed for a new model named `Post` in the plugin `RainLab.Blog`
+`create:model` - generates files needed for a new model.
+The first parameter specifies the author and plugin name.
+The second parameter specifies the model class name.

     php artisan create:model RainLab.Blog Post

-#### Create a new back-end controller

-This will generate the controller, configuration and view files for `Posts` in the plugin `RainLab.Blog`
+`create:controller` - generates a controller, configuration and view files.
+The first parameter specifies the author and plugin name.
+The second parameter specifies the controller class name.

     php artisan create:controller RainLab.Blog Posts

-<a name="development"></a>
+<a name="console-development" class="anchor" href="#console-development"></a>
 ## Console development

 Plugins can register custom command-line interface (CLI) commands from the Plugin registration file.

-It is best to place the console registration inside the **register()** method and to use the helper method **registerConsoleCommand**.
+It is best to place the console registration inside the `register()` method and to use the helper method `registerConsoleCommand()`.
+Example:
-For example:

     class MyPlugin extends PluginBase
     {